Cooch Behar: Culture

 Every year during the Ras Purnima, the city hosts Ras Mela, one of the largest and oldest fairs in West Bengal.
 The fair is older than 200 years.
 Cooch Behar Municipality organises the fair in Ras Mela ground near ABN Seal College.
 During the fair, it becomes a central economic hub of the North Bengal region.
 Merchants and sellers from all over India and also from Bangladesh join this fair.
 Earlier, the Maharajas of Cooch Behar used to inaugurate the fair by moving the Ras Chakra, and now the work is executed by the District Magistrate of Cooch Behar District.
 The Ras Chakra is considered a symbol of communal harmony because an artisanal Muslim family builds it from scratch.
 A huge crowd gathers in Cooch Behar from neighbouring Assam, Jalpaiguri, Alipurduar, and the whole North Bengal during the fair.

 Novelist Amiya Bhushan Majumdar was born, raised, and worked in Cooch Behar.
 Cooch Behar, with its people, culture, and the river Torsha has been a recurrent theme in his novels.

-Apart from this, Cooch Behar has a rich history of Debate, Extempore, and Quizzing.